orestbida/cookieconsent/docs/reference/configuration-reference.md

     ```

 ::: info
-The entire category will be treated as enabled/accepted if at least one service is enabled.
+If one or more services are enabled, then the entire category will be treated as enabled/accepted.
 :::

 ## language <span class="required">required</span>